 Staff: 4 Stars – Overall staff were very polite and nice, but they could try to not talk too loudly, because the reception is exactly where the capsules are and they aren’t soundproof.

 Security: 5 Stars – I felt very safe.
-The front door is auto-locked and can only opened by the reception or with the chip they give you at check-in.
+The front door is auto-locked and can only be opened by the receptionist or with the chip they give you at check-in.
 The capsules can also be locked from the inside.

 Facilities: 3 Stars – The capsules are great, but they aren’t soundproof.
 Other than the capsules there’s not much more in the hostel.
 There is no bar and there is only one common area, which is where the capsules are and that means you need to keep your voice down.
 Also, the shower I used did not have hot water.
 Later I understood that they have some problem with it, which can be sorted.